Introduction

 "What makes you think I'm great with kids?"

-"I'm twelve, you're great with kids," I said as seriously as I could.
+"I'm twelve, so an expert.
+Trust me, you're great with kids," I said as seriously as I could.

 She laughed lightly, "Yeah.
 I'm great with kids."